kgrid/general-model-operator-view/README.md

 # General Model Operator View (GMOV)

+## Provider of the Experimental Application
+The Knowledge Systems Lab (KSL) at the University of Michigan created GMOV.
+It is stricly an experimental application meant to show how metadata that make digital objects FAIR can be used in a "Model Player."

 ## Overview

 The General Model Operator View (GMOV) is a prototype environment for loading, inspecting, and executing computational capabilities exposed through FAIR Digital Objects (FDOs).
 GMOV demonstrates how computational models packaged as FDOs can be made available as agent-usable Services within a Model–View–Controller (MVC) architecture.